Medibuntu

-Much free software and non-free software is affected by such restrictions somewhere in the world, thus preventing its inclusion into Ubuntu.
-Medibuntu packaged and distributed such software.
-Downloading, using, distributing or otherwise dealing with software from Medibuntu was possibly illegal depending on the user's jurisdiction/region.
+Many free and non-free software applications are affected by such restrictions somewhere in the world, thus preventing their inclusion into Ubuntu.
+Medibuntu packaged and distributed those applications.
+Downloading, using, distributing or otherwise dealing with software from Medibuntu was possibly illegal depending on the user's jurisdiction or region.
 Examples of software in Medibuntu were Acrobat Reader, non-free codecs, Google Earth, and RealPlayer.

 Current status

 As of October 2013, the Medibuntu Project has come to an end.
 The Medibuntu repository is unmaintained and offline.